arlonproj/arlon/README.md

 - Ensure the controller eventually enters the Running state: `watch kubectl -n arlon get pod`

 ## Arlon CLI
+Download the CLI for the [latest release](https://github.com/arlonproj/arlon/releases/latest) from GitHub.
+Currently, Linux and MacOS operating systems are supported.
+Uncompress the tarball, rename it as `arlon` and add to your PATH

+Run `arlon verify` to check for prerequisites.
+Run `arlon install` to install any missing prerequisites.

+The following instructions are to manually build CLI from this code repository.

+### Building the CLI
+- Clone this repository and pull the latest version of a branch (main by default)
 - From the top directory, run `make build`
 - Optionally create a symlink from a directory
   (e.g. `/usr/local/bin`) included in your ${PATH} to the `bin/arlon` binary